Failure to Progress

 The doctor will check:

-The doctor may use a monitor to find out how the uterus is contracting.
-A device is placed into the uterus.
-It can count how many contractions there are, how long they last, how powerful they are, and how much time goes by between each one.
+A monitor may be used to find out how the uterus is contracting.
+It can count how many contractions there are, how long they last, how strong they are, and how much time goes by between each one.

-FTP can cause stress on the mother and baby, leading to problems.
-Delivery options include:
+FTP can cause stress on the mother and baby.
+This can lead to problems.
+The doctor may choose to deliver the baby by:

 The American College of Obstetricians and Gynecologists